New Zealand Customs Service: Rank badges

+Chief executive

+The highest-ranked officer and chief executive is formally titled the Chief Executive and Comptroller of the New Zealand Customs Service.
+They are appointed by the Public Service Commissioner, after approval by the Governor-General of New Zealand and recommendation from the Minister for the Public Service The first holder of the office was George Cooper, appointed in 1840 after travelling from New South Wales with William Hobson.
+The current officeholder is Christine Stevenson, appointed on 1 January 2019.

 Office locations

-Customs officers are based at the main cities in New Zealand, as well as a number of smaller ports.
+Customs officers are based at the main cities in New Zealand, as well as several smaller ports.
 Its headquarters is in Wellington, New Zealand's capital city.
 Customs also has liaison officers based at the following overseas locations: Bangkok, Beijing, Brussels, Canberra, Hong Kong, Jakarta, London, Los Angeles and Washington D.C.